BenjaminShinar/Books-Resources/udemy_az900/README.md

 <details>
 <summary>
+Monitoring logs, metrics and resource health
 </summary>

 ### Azure Advisor and Azure Service Health

+Azure advisor analyzes the resource used, and creates recommendation based on usage profiling, such as downgrading a VM if it's under utilized. it also detects open ports such as RDP. it will also recommend us ways to decrease cost and improve resiliency.

+The Azure Service Health is concerned the health of azure in general, rather than the specific Azure account. it gives us the ability to know if there are problems in azure and how they effect out resources. for example, we can get an alert if we have resources in regions that are experiencing outages or undergoing maintenance.

 ### Azure Diagnostics Settings

+Diagnostic settings is a storage of the metrics from our resources, we can save them into a storage account, or send them to the log analytics workspace, an event hub or a 3rd party solution.

+there is a "classic" diagnostic service which is being phased out.

 ### Azure Monitor
+An dashboard that gives an overview about our resources, for most accounts, we can set alerts based on all sorts of queries, we can look at metrics and save those reports to the dashboard. there is a small charge for each rule and for the notification itself.

+there are built in reports for each type of resource, the queries are using the Kusto Query Language syntax. some queries can also create visualizations. we can gather them together into workbooks to create customized reports.

 </details>

 ## Practice Tests